MIC-DKFZ/autopet-3-submission/readme.md

 Our model builds on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) with a [ResEncL architecture](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/resenc_presets.md) preset as a strong baseline.
 We then introduce several improvements:

 - We adjusted the plans file using a patch size of  ```[192,192,192]``` such that the model has a high contextual understanding.
 You can find the the plans [here](nnunetv2/architecture/nnUNetResEncUNetLPlansMultiTalent.json) (remember to change the "dataset_name" field to your dataset name).
 - The model is pretrained on a diverse collection of medical imaging datasets to establish a strong anatomical understanding, which we then fine-tune on the autoPET III challange dataset.
 The pretrained checkpoint we use for *initializing the model before training* is availabe [here](https://zenodo.org/records/13753413) (Dataset619_nativemultistem).
-Note that, this is not the final model checkpoint.
+Note, that this is not the final model checkpoint.
 - The model is trained using [misalignment data augmentation](https://github.com/MIC-DKFZ/misalignment_DA) as well as omitting the smoothing term in the dice loss calcuation.
 - We use a dual-headed architecture for organ and lesion segmentation which improves performance as well as speeds up convergence, especially in cases without lesions.